pyralog/pyralog/DESIGN.md

 ## Conclusion

-DLog represents a synthesis of proven distributed systems techniques (Redpanda, LogDevice) implemented in a modern systems language (Rust).
-By focusing on performance, reliability, and operational simplicity, DLog aims to be the distributed log of choice for the next generation of applications.
+Pyralog represents a synthesis of proven distributed systems techniques (Redpanda, LogDevice) implemented in a modern systems language (Rust).
+By focusing on performance, reliability, and operational simplicity, Pyralog aims to be the distributed log of choice for the next generation of applications.

 The modular architecture ensures that each component can be optimized independently while maintaining clean interfaces.
 The flexible configuration options allow users to tune the system for their specific workload characteristics.

-Most importantly, DLog is built on solid theoretical foundations (Raft, flexible quorums, log-structured storage) that have been proven in large-scale production systems.
+Most importantly, Pyralog is built on solid theoretical foundations (Raft, flexible quorums, log-structured storage) that have been proven in large-scale production systems.